madgrv/Hangman-game/README.md

 - **Attempt Counter**: Displays the number of remaining attempts.
 - **New Game Button**: Resets the game and generates a new word to guess.
 - **Responsive Design**: Optimized for desktop and mobile viewing.
+- **Dynamic Guess Feedback**: The UI reflects the current state, updating guesses and remaining attempts in real time.

 ## Installation